How to Get Started Freelance English Teaching OnlineBy Maricela Breedlove

 Work from home

 Working from home is an invaluable advantage of having an online career, especially as an independent freelance teacher.
-Whether you are a stay-at-home mom who needs to book classes during naptime or around school drop-offs, or a world traveler who needs to be able to work from wherever you are in the world, freelance teaching is a viable career path for you.
+Whether you are a stay-at-home parent who needs to book classes during naptime or around school drop-offs or a world traveler who needs to be able to work from wherever you are in the world, freelance teaching is a viable career path for you.
 Private ESL tutoring is also an excellent side gig for busy college students who need to be able to set a schedule that works with their classes while still earning some good money.

 Not a morning person?
-Great, only schedule afternoon classes!
+Great – only schedule afternoon classes!
 Do you like ending your workday by noon?
-No problem, offer early morning classes and have the rest of your day free to do what you want!
+No problem – offer early morning classes and have the rest of your day free to do what you want!
 Whatever your case may be, working as a freelance online English teacher allows you to choose what hours and days you want to work.

 Be your own boss

-When working for a company, you may have no choice but to teach unruly students, follow curriculums you may not agree with, or work for an amount of money that doesn’t seem very fair for the effort you are putting in.
+When working with a company, you may have no choice but to teach unruly students, follow curriculums you may not agree with, or work for an amount of money that doesn’t seem very fair for the effort you are putting in.
 But with freelance English teaching online, you control every single aspect of your business, including your teaching style, curriculum, and who you teach, and many find this kind of freedom and autonomy priceless.

 Higher (unlimited!) pay potential

 Because working as a freelance English teacher cuts out the middleman, you get to receive 100% of the money your students are paying for classes.
-Private ESL tutoring is not only in high demand, but if you market your skills, experience, and enthusiasm correctly, you can charge higher rates than when working for a company.
+Private ESL tutoring is not only in high demand, but if you market your skills, experience, and enthusiasm correctly, you can charge higher rates than when working with a company.
 You are in the driver’s seat when it comes to how much you think your particular skills and niche are worth, which is pretty amazing!

 What are the challenges of being a freelance ESL tutor?

-Despite the many benefits of freelancing, you may still be wondering, “Should I teach online for a company or work for myself?”
+Despite the many benefits of freelancing, you may still be wondering, “Should I teach online with a company or work for myself?”
 Below are some of the main challenges you may face when becoming a freelance ESL tutor.

 You are your own boss!
 Now what?
 Self-motivation will be the most crucial part of becoming a successful freelance online English teacher since you will be in charge of marketing yourself and booking clients.
-Setting your rates, scheduling meetings, expanding your business, etc. will be your responsibility and can seem overwhelming at first.
-But it can be done!
+Setting your rates, scheduling meetings, expanding your business, etc. will be your responsibility and can seem overwhelming at first, but it can be done!

 You need to market yourself and educate yourself on how to run a business.